-Students are issued with a copy of Essential Mathematics by Michael White at the beginning of the year.
-They are required to bring this to every lesson along with a pen, pencil, ruler, protractor, a pair of compasses and a scientific calculator (Casio fx-83GTCW).
+Pupils are issued with a copy of Essential Mathematics by Michael White at the beginning of the year.
+They are required to bring this to every lesson along with a pen, pencil, ruler, protractor, a pair of compasses, scissors and a glue stick.
+A scientific calculator (Casio fx-83GTCW) is not required until Year 8.